OpenDDS/OpenDDS/about/articles/TMS/TMS.markdown

 We have demonstrated a few scenarios of a TMS system.
 The demo highlights the following features of OpenDDS:

-IDL compiler: We used opendds_idl, the IDL compiler provided by OpenDDS, to process the IDL file containing the topics and types defined in the TMS spec. opendds_idl implements OMG Interface Definition Language, version 4.2, and supports the necessary features required by the TMS spec, such as its data types, the @optional, @extensibility, and @try_construct annotations.
+**IDL compiler**: We used `opendds_idl`, the IDL compiler provided by OpenDDS, to process the IDL file containing the topics and types defined in the TMS spec.
+`opendds_idl` implements OMG Interface Definition Language, version 4.2, and supports the necessary features required by the TMS spec, such as its data types, the `@optional`, `@extensibility`, and `@try_construct` annotations.

-DDS QoS [^2] implementation: Each topic defined in the TMS spec is associated with a QoS profile.
+**DDS QoS**[^2]: Each topic defined in the TMS spec is associated with a QoS profile.
 Our demo has shown that OpenDDS provides all the QoS policies required by TMS.

-RTPS and XTypes: OpenDDS implements the interoperability wire protocol RTPS, version 2.4 [^3], ensuring applications developed using OpenDDS will interoperate with applications developed using other DDS implementations.
+**RTPS and XTypes**: OpenDDS implements the interoperability wire protocol RTPS, version 2.4 [^3], ensuring applications developed using OpenDDS will interoperate with applications developed using other DDS implementations.
 In addition, OpenDDS implements XTypes, version 1.3 [^4], which enables extensible types, dynamic language binding, and data representations such as XCDR2.

 In addition to the above features and DDS standards, OpenDDS also implements the DDS Security standard, version 1.1 [^5].